IQSS/dataverse/doc/sphinx-guides/source/admin/discoverability.rst

 OAI-PMH (Harvesting)
 --------------------

-The Dataverse Software supports a protocol called OAI-PMH that facilitates harvesting datasets from one system into another.
+The Dataverse Software supports a protocol called OAI-PMH that facilitates harvesting dataset metadata from one system into another.
 For details on harvesting, see the :doc:`harvestserver` section.

 Machine-Readable Metadata on Dataset Landing Pages
 --------------------------------------------------